denten-books/plain-text/main.md

 Kittler's work highlights the reader's inability to even pose (much less answer) "the question of the subject [@kittler_gramophone_1999, xxxiv.]"

-I take Arno Schmidt's letter (which concludes Kittler's book) then as a starting point on the way to recovering the subject--the "us" in Kittler's lament when he writes about data flows "once confined to books" that are now increasingly "disappearing into black holes and black boxes that, as artificial intelligences, are bidding us farewell on the way to nameless high commands [@kittler_gramophone_1999, as xxxix]."
+I take Arno Schmidt's letter (which concludes Kittler's book) then as an early waypoint on the road to recovering the subject--a sense of communal "us" in Kittler's lament about data flows "once confined to books" but now increasingly "disappearing into black holes and black boxes that, as artificial intelligences, are bidding us farewell on the way to nameless high commands [@kittler_gramophone_1999, as xxxix]."
 It does not have to be that way.
 For now, the action of the key press disappears into a machined rabbit hole, only